 Local time, business hours, and holidays

-Jordan is seven hours ahead of Eastern Standard Time.
+Jordan is seven or eight hours ahead of Eastern Standard Time, depending on the time of year.
 The work week is Sunday through Thursday.
 During the month of Ramadan, business hours are greatly reduced.
 Any business appointments on Friday should be avoided.

 Government Offices Standard Business Hours: